bedlan/tartu-spring-school-R-workshop-2022/README.md

   statistical computer language, and is necessary for your computer to understand things written in this language (if only learning natural languages was so easy!).

+  This might fail if you don't have administrative rights to your computer.
+If that's the case you should either get administrative rights, or make your administrator do this and the next steps for you.

 - It's possible to interact with R directly, but while learning it is much simpler and more convenient to use a special program called